LTestJ/JavaExercises/projects/project2/readme.txt

    To get started with this step, we should think like the user who is going to use the system.

-   The clear is sitting in the Kiosk.
+   The clerk is sitting in the Kiosk.
 What all events he will face ?

    1. A car wants to enter the lot
    2. A car wants to exit the lot